hermeznetwork/docs/docs/developers/hermez-wallet.md

 ## Accounts

-Making `Deposits` creates accounts that now appear in the home screen.
+Making `Deposits` creates accounts that now appear on the home screen.

 ![](wallet/hw-home.png)